-- To achieve co-existence of legacy and proprietary platforms whilst enabling an efficient migration path to fully interoperable platforms
+To achieve co-existence of legacy and proprietary platforms whilst enabling an efficient migration path to fully interoperable platforms

+>

-The ISG will acknowledge the work of those relevant standardization bodies and open source communities already developing technical solutions for AR and hopes to build on previous work done in this area, e.g. by collecting use cases developed by the AR community or by including already defined AR components.
+> The ISG will acknowledge the work of relevant standardization bodies and open source communities already developing technical specifications or solutions for AR and will build on previous work done in this area, e.g. by collecting use cases developed by the AR community or by referencing already defined AR components.
 The ISG will ensure consistency with other activities in ETSI with regards to IoT, edge computing and 5G.

+>

-A list of ETSI related standards in the public domain is accessible via the ARF committee page.
+> A list of ETSI related standards in the public domain is accessible via the ARF committee page.